 2. How do I attach the casters?
-Casters commonly mount with either stems, as in Photo 1, above, and Photo 3, below, or plates, Photo 2, below, and Photo 5, next page.
+Casters commonly mount with either stems, as in Photo 1, above, and Photo 3, below, or plates, Photo 2, below, and Photo 5, below.
 Which style to use depends on the item you're mobilizing.

 Plate-mount casters are just the ticket for attaching to a solid flat surface, such as the bottom of a box or platform.
 Legs usually take stem-mount casters.

 For a steadier stance, mount the casters as far as possible from the center of the load.
-Often you can improve balance and stability by attaching them to outriggers, as shown in Photo 4, next page.
+Often you can improve balance and stability by attaching them to outriggers, as shown in Photo 4, below.

 To install plate-mount casters, simply position the caster, mark the mounting holes, and drill them.
 Then, attach the caster with nuts, bolts, and washers.

 To install the socket for a stem-mount caster, drill a hole the size of the socket's outside diameter straight into the bottom of the leg.
 Drill about 1⁄4 " deeper than the length of the caster stem.
 Drive the socket into the drilled hole, then snap the caster into it.
 Non-socketed stem-mount casters fit into a hole the same size as the stem diameter.

 Pick a problem-solving caster

 3. What about the wheels?
 How easily your castered equipment rolls around depends to a great extent on wheel diameter.
 Every wood chip, bit of litter, or imperfection in the floor poses a major obstacle for small-diameter wheels.
 Bigger ones can roll right over such things.